TinkerTools/tinker9/doc/manual/m/elec/polar.rst

 On the right-hand side of :eq:`polar1`:

    - the 1st term is the contribution from the external field;
-   - the 2nd term is the mutual polarization energy.
+   - the 2nd term is the mutual and self polarization energy.

 Finally, the polarization energy is